How can we help?

 The Complete Hemogram (CBC & ESR) test includes a series of blood tests that provide information about the blood components, including red blood cells (RBCs), white blood cells (WBCs), and platelets.
 It is available at an affordable price in Gandhinagar with Tata 1mg labs.
 This test can be performed routinely to provide an overview of your general health status.

 Your doctor may suggest the complete hemogram test to identify several disorders, including infections, anemia, diseases related to the immune system, and blood cancers.
 It may also be used to monitor an existing blood disorder or track the treatment responses known to affect the blood cells, like chemotherapy or radiotherapy.
 Additionally, the erythrocyte sedimentation rate (ESR) test in this series of tests helps evaluate the degree of inflammation in the body.
-No special preparation is needed for this test.
-You can eat or drink as per your daily routine.
+Usually, overnight fasting (8-12 hours) is preferred for this test; however, it is not mandatory

 What does Complete Hemogram (CBC & ESR) measure?